 - Have you worked with any web publishing software?

 In addition to job-specific interview questions for writing and editing, you will also be asked more general questions about your employment history and education as well as your strengths, weaknesses, achievements, goals, and plans.
 Consult a list of the most common interview questions and examples of answers to prep for these sorts of questions.

 The best way to prepare for an interview is to answer the potential questions out loud or have a friend or colleague read the questions to you so you can practice in front of a live person.

 More Interview Preparedness Tips

-You want to make a great first impression at your interview so be sure to choose an outfit that’s befitting of the job and company you hope to work for.
-Business dress may be the most appropriate or perhaps business casual will do.
+You want to make a great first impression at your interview, so be sure to choose an outfit that’s befitting of the job and company you hope to work for.
+Business formal may be the most appropriate or perhaps business casual will do.
 If you’re not sure how to dress, it’s probably better to dress up rather than dress down.